-It’s been nearly three years since I’ve been to Lebanon.
+It’s nearly three years since I’ve been to Lebanon.
 While social media has become heavier and more political, the new wine from Domaine des Tourelles is fresher and even more joyous.
-Tasting on a grey London day in January, it is clear that a lot has happened with Cinsault in Lebanon since my last visit to the Bekaa Valley.

-Last month, the new 2014 Domaine des Tourelles Cinsault Vielles Vignes was launched in London after a sell-out season in New York.
-Cinsault, you say?
+The new 2014 Domaine des Tourelles Cinsault Vielles Vignes was launched in London after a sell-out season in New York.
 Not long ago, Cinsault in Lebanon would have been pulled out in favour of more popular French varieties.
 Not noble enough; a workhorse grape; not enough money in it.
-Yet much like Carignan in the Languedoc, the old vines of Cinsault that had been spared the vine pull, we are now so pleased they have been.
+Yet much like Carignan in the Languedoc, some old vines of Cinsault had been spared the vine pull.
+In retrospect, thankfully so.

-Cinsault in Lebanon was originally brought to the country by the Jesuits of Ksara from Algeria.
-Despite its history and widespread planting (around 40% of grapes planted in Lebanon are Cinsault), it is the recent success of South African wineries and their old Cinsault vines that have helped Cinsault reach new audiences.
-When you are expecting a big, bold South African red, it’s easy to be bowled over by the pretty aromatics and drinkability of South African Cinsault, such as ones from Flotsam & Jetsom and Waterkloof – are a welcome change, and work well with food.
+Cinsault in Lebanon was originally brought to the country by the Jesuits of Ksara from Algeria and today around 40% of grapes planted in Lebanon are Cinsault.
+But it is the recent success of South African wineries with Cinsault that have helped Cinsault reach new audiences.
+Far from the big, bold South African reds, the pretty aromatics and drinkability of South African Cinsault – such as ones from Flotsam & Jetsom and Waterkloof – are a welcome change, and work well with food.

-The same old expectations of South African reds can afflict Lebanese wines – where over-oaked prestige wines could settle with a drag of Marlboro Red rather than a food match.
-Yet, old-vine Cinsault in Lebanon, staring in the face of local winemakers, was not only abundant and easy-drinking, but also, importantly for this part of the world, drought-resistant.
+Some of the prestige wines could settle with a drag of Marlboro Red rather than a food match.
+Old-vine Cinsault in Lebanon is not only abundant and easy-drinking, but also, importantly for this part of the world, drought-resistant.

 The 2014 Domaine des Tourelles Cinsault Vielles Vignes has a mouth-watering umami character, liquorice and deep red fruit.
 It has freshness from grapes grown at 1000m altitude (the Cinsault grape has relatively low acidity), but it also has great intensity and richness from the 70-year-old vines and plenty of sunlight.